 Perhaps the best thing about my apple salad recipe is that it can easily be scaled up or down depending on the size of the crowd you are trying to feed.

-This apple salad with walnuts can also be made ahead of time, keeping well in either the refrigerator or freezer.
+This apple salad with walnuts can also be made a day ahead, keeping well in either the refrigerator or freezer.
 It is the absolute perfect side dish to serve at any gathering.

 How to Make Apple Salad